alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Outside the EEA

-Before you import you must have a Manufacturer’s ‘Specials' Licence.

-You then need to:
+To import outide the EEA you need to:

 - complete the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/366681/Full_Manufacturers_Specials_licence.doc).
 - email your completed application to[imports@mhra.gsi.gov.uk](mailto: imports@mhra.gsi.gov.uk) at least 28 days before the date of the intended import.

-##Urgent import notifications
+##Urgent imports

 In cases of clinical emergency (usually the treatment of life-threatening illness or where significant injury is likely) MHRA is able to process an import notification within one working day.